Chapter 1 - Never Judge a Book By its Cover

 “Oh, we’re too early,” the man said as he let himself in the front door.

-“Not at all,” Rose said as she wiped her hands with a napkin and waved them, all, to come in.
+“Not at all,” Rose said as she wiped her hands with a napkin and waved them in.

-“Antonio, this is my Uncle Tomo, and my cousins, Anna, Tomo, junior, and young Sebastijan,” she said, standing next to all of them.
+“Antonio, this is my Uncle Tomo, and my cousins, Anna, Tomo, junior, and young Sebastijan,” she said, standing up and walking toward all of them.

 “I had a big bunch of books with me that I dropped on the way home,” Rose interjected.
 It was the truth.
 Sort of.
 “Antonio heard it from his porch and came to help me.
 I invited him to dinner to thank him.”

 “Well, I made a peach cobbler and it was too much for just us,” Anna interjected.
 She was the little mother of their household and knew the burden Rose now carried.
 Tomo never remarried after their mother died.
-Anna stepped in, caring for the boys who were only three and just one year old when the Spanish flu took its toll on their mother.
+Sanja stepped in and Anna learned quickly from her, caring for the boys who were only three and just a baby when the Spanish flu took its toll on their mother.
 “One of the boys said they heard Collin playing catch and I figured you could use dessert with dinner,” and she winked at Rose conspiringly when no one was looking.

 “Oh, you must live close by,” Antonio guessed.
 He was glad that Rose and Collin had family looking in on them.
 It explained why Marko had to wait for a moment he knew she would be alone to pounce on her.